noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 [Ahh\~\~ That sounds great.
 Let’s go somewhere together!
 I’d like to go somewhere as wide and empty as possible though.]

 [Ohh, leave it to me!
-I’m familiar with this area after all…...
+I’m familiar with this area after all...
 I know a good place “where you can crush trash as much as you want”!]

 [That’s very helpful\~\~ I’m not familiar with the geography regarding this